-An ESOP (Employee Stock Ownership Plan) is an attractive way to access the personal wealth currently trapped in the shares of privately owned businesses and share the wealth with the employees who helped create that business.
+An ESOP (Employee Stock Ownership Plan) is an attractive way to access personal wealth trapped in the shares of a privately owned business and distribute the wealth among the employees who helped create that business.
 Shareholders exploring this liquidity option often have similar questions.
 Here we provide answers to the most frequently asked questions about ESOPs.

 What is an ESOP?

-Technically, it’s a qualified, defined contribution employee benefit plan that invests primarily in the stock of the employer.
-However, practically, it’s simply a tax advantaged way to sell all of a portion of your business.
+Technically, an ESOP is a qualified, defined contribution employee benefit plan that invests primarily in the stock of the employer.
+Practically, however, it is atax-advantaged way to sell all of a portion of your business.

 Why sell to an ESOP?

-- It is the most flexible liquidity strategy available to a business owner, allowing them to specify and control the most important issues in a transaction.
+An ESOP offers the most flexible liquidity strategy available to business owners, allowing them to specify and control the most important issues in the sale of their business.

-- There are compelling tax advantages both to the company and the selling shareholder.
+An ESOP provides compelling tax advantages to both the company and the selling shareholder.

-- The owner can retain operational control of the business and/or transition management at the time and pace desired.
+With an ESOP, the business owner can retain operating control of the business and/or can transition management at the desired time and pace.

-- The ownership that the employees gain is a gift created by the tax savings.
+The ownership that the employees gain is a gift funded primarily by the tax advantages of the ESOP.

 What are ESOP tax incentives?

-- Shareholder Most third party sales are structured as asset purchases, creating an effective blended tax rate to the seller of roughly 25%.
-An ESOP sale is always a stock sale, generating gains taxed at 15% for the entire purchase price.
-In some instances, the shareholder may be able to defer even the 15% capital gains tax by reinvesting proceeds in US stocks and bonds.
+Shareholder.
+Most third-party sales are structured as asset purchases, creating an effective blended tax rate to the seller of roughly 29%.
+An ESOP sale is always a stock sale, generating gains taxed at 20% for the entire purchase price.
+In some instances, however, the shareholder may be able to defer even the 20% capital gains tax by reinvesting proceeds in US stocks and bonds.

-- Company Going forward, the company can shield significant portions, if not all, of its earnings from taxes, increasing the debt service capacity of the company by up to 37.5%.
+Company.
+With an ESOP, a company can shield significant portions (if not all) of its earnings from taxes going forward.
+This can increase the debt service capacity of the company by up to 37.5%.

 How are shares distributed to employees?

-- Allocation Eligible employees are allocated shares over a period of years.
-Typically, the number of shares each employee receives is a function of their payroll.
-If the company’s payroll is $10,000,000 and an employee earns $100,000, they will receive 1% of the shares allocated in that year.
+Allocation.
+Eligible employees are allocated shares over a period of years.
+Typically, the number of shares each employee receives is a function of that employee’s wages.
+If the company’s payroll is $10,000,000 and an employee earns $100,000 annually, the employee will receive 1% of the shares allocated in that year.

-- Vesting The Pension Protection Act of 2006 revised vesting to provide for three year cliff vesting (fully vested after 3 years but no vesting prior) or six-year graded vesting which must start in year 2 and vest not less than 20% per year until 100% is reached in year 6.
+Vesting.
+The Pension Protection Act of 2006 revised vesting to provide for three-year cliff vesting (fully vested after 3 years but no vesting prior) or six-year graded vesting, which must start in Year 2 and vest not less than 20% per year until 100% is reached in Year 6.

 How are ESOP participants paid out?

-- Retirement.
+Retirement.
 The shares in the retiring employee’s account are put to the company or the ESOP, meaning the company is required to repurchase the stock from the retiring employee.
 The value can be paid out over a time frame of up to six years.

-- Before retirement.
-The company can provide for up to a five year pause before the six year payout begins.
-This discourages employees from leaving the company prematurely just to access the balances in their accounts.
+Before retirement.
+The company can provide for up to a five-year pause before the six-year payout begins.
+This delay discourages employees from leaving the company prematurely just to access the balance in their account.

 How is the value of the company determined?

-The laws require that an ESOP pay no more than “adequate consideration” for the shares, and that a good faith effort be made to determine “fair market value.”
+An ESOP is legally required to pay no more than “adequate consideration” for the shares, and a good-faith effort must be made to determine fair market value.
 An independent valuation expert must consider the following three methods:

-- Income approach – including discounted cash flow methods, and/or capitalized earnings methods.
+Income approach (including discounted cash-flow method and/or capitalized earnings method)

-- Market approach – including guideline company method of comparing similar publicly traded companies and/or market transactions to the subject company.
+Market approach (including the guideline company method of comparing similar publicly traded companies and/or market transactions)

-ESOPs are complex financial transactions which PCE custom tailors to fit the specific needs of each client.
-PCE also offers a “Dual Track” approach which, in addition to the ESOP process, includes a sales strategy to both financial and strategic buyers.
+ESOPs are complex financial transactions, and PCE tailors each ESOP to fit the specific needs of the client.
+PCE also offers a “dual track” approach that, in addition to the ESOP process, includes a sales strategy considering both financial and strategic buyers.

-If an ESOP sounds like an appealing succession strategy, give PCE a call so that we can look at how an ESOP could help you achieve your succession strategy.
-Or, visit our ESOP Planning Library to find additional resources to help guide you through the ESOP planning process.
+If an ESOP sounds to you like an appealing succession strategy, give PCE a call so we can look at how to help you achieve your goals.
+You can also visit our ESOP planning library for additional resources to help guide you through the ESOP planning process.